samiksome92/Scripts/README.md

 optional arguments:

-    -h, --help            show this help message and exit -f, --find            Only find duplicates.
-Don't delete them -o OUTPUT, --output OUTPUT
+    -h, --help            show this help message and exit -r, --recursive       Search directories recursively
+    -f, --find            Only find duplicates.
+Don't delete them -n, --no_hash         Don't use any hashing
+    -o OUTPUT, --output OUTPUT
                           Output file with list of duplicates

-If `--find` is not specified the duplicate files will be deleted.
+If `--find` is not specified the duplicate files will be deleted. `--recursive` will search directories recursively to find files.
+Specify `--no_hash` to skip hashing and directly compare files.
 Unless `--output` is specified no output file will be written (The list of files will still be displayed on the terminal).

 ---